Last Updated on 04/14/2021 by FilipiKnow

 - Secure an online appointment (or have your representative do it on your behalf) and choose the NBI Clearance Center, U.N.
 Avenue, Manila as the application venue.
 Only the NBI Clearance main office in U.N.
 Avenue processes applications from abroad.
 I repeat: secure an online appointment first before having your representative go to the NBI Clearance Center; walk-in applicants will not be entertained.
 When filling out the online registration form, the personal information of the applicant based abroad, not of the authorized representative, must be entered.
 Should you have any concerns, you or your representative in the Philippines may contact the NBI Helpdesk through any of these numbers: 09179999421 or 09204129999

 - Have your representative submit your requirements on the day of the appointment.
 After receiving your NBI clearance, have your representative send it to you via airmail.

 - Upon the receipt of your NBI clearance from the Philippines, check it meticulously and ensure that there’s an embossed NBI dry seal at the lower left portion which is proof of authenticity.
 Affix your thumbprint on the appropriate space with the help of the local police in your area before submitting the document to the intended receiver.

 Option 2: Without an Authorized Representative/Direct to the NBI.

 - Complete all the requirements as listed earlier.

-- Send the accomplished NBI form with fingerprint impressions together with the supporting documents (except the authorization letter since you’re sending them directly) and payment of Php 200 to the NBI by mail.
+- Send the accomplished NBI form with fingerprint impressions together with the supporting documents (except the authorization letter since you’re sending them directly) by mail.
 It should be addressed to: